copenlu/stat-nlp-book/README.md

 For Mac and Windows, go to the [docker webpage](https://www.docker.com/get-started) and follow the instruction for your platform.
 Instructions for Ubuntu can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1).

 ### Download Stat-NLP-Book Image

-*Note that we have updated the docker image - the new one is hosted at bjerva/stat-nlp-book:ndak18000u*

 Next, you can download the `stat-nlp-book` docker image like so: